shreya25bce11282-cpu/Behavior-analysis-project/README.md

 ## Author Intent

-This project was built as part of a long-term academic trajectory toward **Cognitive Science / HCI graduate study**, emphasizing clarity, theory, and research thinking over model complexity.
+This project was built as part of a long term academic trajectory toward **Cognitive Science / HCI graduate study**, emphasizing clarity, theory, and research thinking over model complexity.